How will Brexit impact the Erasmus+ programme?

 This is beyond EU competence.

-The proposed contingency measures cover activities funded through the Erasmus+ programme.
-This does not exclude volunteering mobility activities financed under the Erasmus+ programme and starting before 30 March 2019.
+The Erasmus+ contingency regulation covers activities funded through the Erasmus+ programme.
+This includes volunteering mobility activities financed under the Erasmus+ programme and starting before the date on which the UK leaves the European Union.
+European Solidarity Corps activities are covered by the proposed horizontal contingency Regulation.

-DiscoverEU is not financed by Erasmus+, therefore it is not covered by this proposal.
+DiscoverEU is not financed by Erasmus+, therefore it is not covered by the Erasmus+ contingency regulation.

 A lot of European cooperation projects involve a UK partner or have a UK coordinator.
-The fate of projects contracted before 29 March 2019 will depend on whether the United Kingdom continues to honour its financial obligations under the EU budget.
+The fate of projects contracted before the date on which the UK leaves the European Union will depend on the adoption of the horizontal Brexit contingency regulation on the EU budget for 2019 and whether the United Kingdom continues to honour its financial obligations under the EU budget.
 If the UK does so, funding can continue until end-2019.